AugusteBauer1/MachineLearningECE/README.md

 # MachineLearningECE

-This repository contains scripts for basic machine learning tasks:
+This repository contains scripts for basic machine learning tasks with no ML libraries:

 - Non-regularized linear regression with the Batch Gradient Descent algorithm.
 - Feedforward neural networks using Forward and Back Propagation process.